Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 - "Lean how to compare and inspect datasets."
 keypoints:
 - "Interpolating different data sets to a common grid is necessary to perform quantitative comparisons or to combine data"
 - "Don't automatically accept your result.
 Scrutinize, try to understand the features you see.
-Do they mean what you think they should mean?
+Do they mean what you think they should mean?"
 ---

 It is common in climate data analysis to need to interpolate data to a different grid.
 One example is that I have model data on a model grid and observed data on a different grid.
 I want to calculate a difference between model and obs.